DevExpress-Examples/wpf-dock-layout-manager-use-data-contexts-for-layout-items-and-their-child-controls/Readme.md

 <img src="https://user-images.githubusercontent.com/12169834/175366187-e8830ef4-f547-4700-90ff-f9a375fd7156.png" width=575px/>

 In this example, a **DataContext** is set for the [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager).
-A label (FixedItem) that is positioned within a top panel is bound to a property on this **DataContext**.
+A label (FixedItem) that is positioned within a top panel is bound to a property from this **DataContext**.

 The FixedItem object is not a FrameworkElement.
 To bind it to the inherited **DataContext**, the Binding.Path attribute must be specified with explicit syntax, plus Relative Source Mode must be set to **Self**: